Healthy Homes Assessment Kingsley Heights

 What We Do

-As building inspectors, we are experts in all elements associated with specialist house examinations.
-We’re here to make sure that you make the correct decision when buying your next home.
+As building inspectors we are experts in all elements of specialist house examinations.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We value your money and conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own home.
+We are serious about your investment We will conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.

-We offer a wide range of services to ensure that you are fully aware of the state of any property that you might be thinking of buying or selling along with other solutions.
+We specialise in a range of solutions to make sure you are fully informed about the condition of any property you could be thinking of buying or selling in addition to other services.

-Not only do we work with you , but we also work with some large clients including local councils, banks and insurance firms.
-They clearly appreciate the peace of mind provided, by the data contained provided in our building inspection reports.
+Not only do we collaborate with you, but we also have important clients such as bank branches, local councils and insurance companies.
+They clearly like this peace of mind provided, due to the details provided in our building inspection reports.

-We have a systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the reports, you are able to actually see any problems that might be found.
-Thanks to our comprehensive reporting it is no wonder that we get so many clients recommending our services to their family and friends.
+With our systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your reports, you can actually see any issues identified.
+Thanks to our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 Comprehensive House Assessments